 The new comet was discovered after analysing the latest data collected by the space probe.

-The school planned a career day which was intended to introduce pupils to different types of professions.
+The school planned a career day that was intended to introduce the pupils to different types of professions.

 According to historians, the severe drought affected the production of potatoes in most parts of the country.